Chocklet: Music

-The music was composed by Deva and lyrics by Vaali.
-The song Malai Malai was the anthem for many youth around the time of the movie's release.
-Producer R. Madhesh opted against having a traditional audio cassette release function and chose to distribute the cassettes to music shops enclosed with Cadbury chocolate.
+The music for Chocklet was composed by Deva, with lyrics penned by Vaali.
+The soundtrack features a mix of romantic and energetic tracks, aligning with the film's youthful theme.
+The song "Malai Malai" became a popular anthem among audiences during the film's release.
+Producer R. Madhesh opted against a traditional audio cassette release function, choosing instead to distribute the cassettes to music shops enclosed with Cadbury chocolate.